The University of Chicago Medicine

 The University of Chicago Medicine is one of the country’s preeminent academic medical centers.
 It is internationally known for the quality of its health care, medical and scientific training, and research.

 The University of Chicago Medicine is comprised of the Pritzker School of Medicine and the Division of Biological Sciences of the University of Chicago.
-It includes the Bernard Mitchell Hospital, Duchossois Center for Advanced Medicine, Rubloff Intensive Care Tower, the Surgery/Brain Research Pavilion, Chicago Lying-in Hospital, and Comer Children's Hospital.
+It includes the Bernard Mitchell Hospital, Duchossois Center for Advanced Medicine, Rubloff Intensive Care Tower, the Surgery/Brain Research Pavilion, Chicago Lying-in Hospital, the Center for Care and Discovery, and Comer Children's Hospital.
 More than 90 specialty outpatient clinics are part of the medical center.
 It is one of the larger medical systems in the Chicago area, with over 550 beds, and more than 700,000 outpatient visits per year.
+Many satellite clinics in community hospitals and outpatient practices also exist throughout the Chicagoland area.
 The Pritzker School of Medicine trains a higher proportion of academically oriented physicians than any other medical school in the country, and is highly ranked for its translational science training programs.
 The Division of Biological Sciences is composed of faculty-researchers in both basic science and clinical areas, including a collection of Nobel laureates, and receives over $80 million annually in research grants.

 The Department of Psychiatry and Behavioral Neuroscience